Neocicindela

 Neocicindela is a genus of tiger beetles endemic to New Zealand.
-Species include N. tuberculata, N. garnerae and several others.
 Several former species of Neocicindela have been transferred to a new genus Zecicindela.
+It can be separated from Zecicindela by the shape of the labrum and the absence of hairs on the clypeus, frons, genae and pronotum.

+Species

+As of October 2024, it contains eight species, all endemic to New Zealand.